 Chief Strategy Officer

-Mr. Platt currently serves as SVP & Chief Strategy Officer for the Corporation, with responsibility for Corporate Development and Global Communications.
+Mr. Platt currently serves as SVP & Chief Strategy Officer for the Corporation, with responsibility for Corporate Development, Global Communications and Corporate Social Responsibility.
+Mr. Platt was appointed to the Board of Directors of ICRA Limited in April 2019.
 Previously, Mr. Platt served as Managing Director and Head of Corporate Development for Moody's from January 2013 to November 2018.
 Prior to joining Moody’s, Mr. Platt provided M&A and corporate finance advisory services to clients, including Moody’s, from 2010 to 2012.
 Previously, he served as a Managing Director in the M&A Group at Deutsche Bank from 2007 to 2009, advising companies and boards across a range of industries.
 Prior to Deutsche Bank, Mr. Platt served as a Managing Director in the M&A Group at Bank of America and held similar roles in the M&A Groups at Citigroup and Donaldson, Lufkin & Jenrette from 1997 to 2007.
 From 1992 to 1997, Mr. Platt was a Senior Investment Analyst in the Money Market Fixed Income Division at Fidelity Investments where his responsibilities included credit risk assessment, setting of exposure limits and investment oversight for a broad range of corporate and municipal credits as well as structured products.
 Mr. Platt holds an M.B.A. from the University of Chicago, a B.A. from the University of California, Berkeley in Political Economies of Industrialized Societies and earned the CFA designation.

 Ms. Sullivan has served as the Company’s Senior Vice President—Corporate Controller since December 2018.
-Prior to joining the Company, Ms. Sullivan served in several roles at Bank of America, where her last position held was Managing Director and Global Banking Controller.
-Prior to that role, Ms. Sullivan supported the Global Wealth &Investment Management business from 2015 to 2017 in a variety of positions including Controller and was Chief Financial Officer for the Latin America region from 2014 to 2015.
-From 2011 to 2013, she served as the Legal Entity Controller for the bank’s main broker dealer and other Merrill Lynch entities.
-Ms. Sullivan previously held various senior positions at several banks and a major accounting firm, and is a member of the American Institute of Certified Public Accountants.
+Prior to joining the Company, Ms. Sullivan served in several roles at Bank of America from 2011 to 2018, where her last position held was Managing Director and Global Banking Controller.
+Prior to that role, Ms. Sullivan supported the Global Wealth &Investment Management business from 2015 to 2017 in a variety of positions including Controller.
+Ms. Sullivan, a CPA, previously held various senior positions at several banks and a major accounting firm, and is a member of the Board of Directors of Financial Executives International.